dcm4che/dcm4chee-arc-cs/docs/networking/interfaces/interface.rst

 The DCM4CHEE archive supports a single network interface.
 One of the following physical network interfaces will be available depending on installed hardware options:

-.. csv-table:: Table 4.3.1.1-1.: Supported Physical Network Interfaces
+.. csv-table:: Supported Physical Network Interfaces
    :file: physical-network-interface.csv

 .. _interface-additional-protocols: